IAEA-NDS/endf-parserpy/docs/source/guide/accelerated_parsing_and_writing.rst

 the :class:`~endf_parserpy.EndfParserCpp` class.

-The interface of the :class:`~endf_parserpy.EndfParserCpp` class closely mirrors the one of the :class:`~endf_parserpy.EndfParser` class, providing most of the same initialization options.
+The interface of the :class:`~endf_parserpy.EndfParserCpp` class closely mirrors the one of the :class:`~endf_parserpy.EndfParserPy` class, providing most of the same initialization options.
 The following code snippet demonstrates the reading and writing of an ENDF-6 file: